fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

 - Click the red arrow to continue - this will activate the next part of the “DCM for M/EEG” window where you will be able to specify the electromagnetic model.

-- We will use the equivalent current dipole (ECD) spatial model with the following dipoles and their prior location
+- We will use the equivalent current dipole (ECD) spatial model with the following dipoles and their prior locations:

   - rOFA [27 -93 -6]
   - lOFA [-36 -84 -12]